 Rice wine: an alcoholic drink, very inexpensive, made from rice.
 Usually tastes like kerosene.

-Rog (pronounced “rahj”): short for “Roger,” the radio term for “I read (understand) your transmission.”
+Rog: (pronounced “rahj”): short for “Roger,” the radio term for “I read (understand) your transmission.”
 Also, in the expression, “That’s a Rog, Baby” (That’s right).

-ROK: Marines from Korea – allies with U.S. to fight communism
+ROK / ROCK: Marines from Korea – allies with U.S. to fight communism

 Rotor Wash: non-existent item.
 New troops are sent to supply to look for a can of this.
+Also refers to the wind that is present when helicopter rotors are turning.

 Round eye: Caucasian woman.